photoprism/photoprism-docs/docs/getting-started/advanced/openid-connect.md

 | PHOTOPRISM_DISABLE_OIDC  | --disable-oidc  |                    | disable single sign-on via OpenID Connect, even if an identity provider has been configured         |

 !!! note ""
     Your PhotoPrism instance and the [OpenID Connect Identity Provider (IdP)](#identity-providers) must be accessible **via HTTPS** and have valid TLS certificates configured for it.
-Please also make sure that the hostname in the [Redirect URL](#redirect-url) configured on the IdP matches the [Site URL](../../getting-started/config-options.md#site-information) used by PhotoPrism.
+Please also make sure that the hostname in the [Redirect URL](#redirect-url) configured on the IdP matches the [Site URL](../../getting-started/config-options.md#site-information) config used by PhotoPrism.
 Single sign-on via OIDC can otherwise not be enabled.

 ## Identity Providers